freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-2.md

 ---

-c) To ask about Bob's possession.
+To ask about Bob's possession.

 ---

-d) To talk about Bob's relationships.
+To talk about Bob's relationships.

 ### --feedback--